UNC-Libraries/sierra-postgres-utilities/README.md

 c.write_results(mod, headers: ['bnum', 'field_content', 'html_flag'])
 </pre>
 By default, included headers are the headers from the sql query, so specify headers if needed.

 ### Loading into other scripts

-postgres_connect isn't getting installed and can have varying paths, so what I've been doing is keeping the postgres_connect folder and the folders for scripts dependent on postgres_connect in the same directory, so:
+sierra-postgres-utilities isn't getting installed and can have varying paths, so what I've been doing is keeping the sierra-postgres-utilities folder and the folders for scripts dependent on sierra-postgres-utilities in the same directory, so:
-* .../code/postgres_connect/connect.rb
+* .../code/sierra-postgres-utilities/.git
-* .../code/dependent_on_postgres-connect/dependent_thing.rb
+* .../code/dependent_repo/dependent_thing.rb

 and then doing
-<code>require_relative '../postgres_connect/connect.rb'</code> in dependent_thing.rb
+<code>require_relative '../sierra-postgres-utilities/connect.rb'</code> in dependent_thing.rb